ChittiVersion/LichessBot/README.md

 # ALERT NONE OF THE OTHER SCRIPTS WORK EXEPT [lichess.js](lichess.js) and [LichessBot.js](lichessBot.js) (is kinda human prob use for bullet 2+1 and blitz may still get you banned) WHICH DOES WORK

-# USE ONLY LICHESS.JS
+# USE ONLY LICHESS.JS or lichessBot.js

-lichess.js is sf9 asm.js version
+lichess.js is sf11 asm.js version

-will update lichess.js soon
+will update others soon

 lichessBot.js uses sf 11.0.1 asm.js ver